Glyphack/graphql-golang/README.md

 In this tutorial we Implement a Hackernews GraphQL API clone  with *golang* and *gqlgen* and learn about GraphQL fundamentals along the way.
+Source code and also this tutorial are avalaibe on Github at: https://github.com/Glyphack/go-graphql-hackernews

 #### What is a GraphQL server? <a name="what-is-a-graphql-server"></a>
 A GraphQL server is able to receive requests in GraphQL Query Language format and return response in desired form.